The Cotswold Craft Apprenticeship Scheme

 Protecting the heritage of the Cotswolds is a natural step for us.
 Our research has shown a strong need for rural heritage-skills apprenticeships here in the Cotswolds.
 With significant gaps in the heritage skills sector, and a real need for these skills to maintain the heritage of the area, we are working to bridge this gap.
 What’s more, this project will also provide an opportunity for local people to gain both qualifications and employment.

-In addition, we have teamed up with CPRE Gloucestershire and will be supporting two apprentices in Hedgerow restoration in the new year.
+In addition, we have teamed up with CPRE Gloucestershire and will be supporting two apprentices in Hedgerow restoration.
 This project will deliver the hedge-restoration work where it is most needed, with two newly recruited apprentices joining our Cotswold Craft Apprenticeship Scheme.
 The project will bring in CPRE volunteers, community members, school children and Cotswold Wardens (from Cotswold National Landscape) to help with the project on specific days.
 They will not only restore hedgerows but also benefit from the practical and commercial skills necessary to be able to be employed as a hedge layer once they complete their training.

 We are continuing to fundraise for this project to ensure we can work with as many apprentices and craft employers as possible.
 If you would like to help you can donate here.